TexasBullet26/TexasBullet26.github.io2/_posts/2017-07-31-long-test-article.md

 ---
 layout: post
-title: "Some articles are just so long..."
+title: "Some Articles Are Just So Long..."
 categories: misc
 ---